andrew-l-miller/andrew-l-miller.github.io/content/_index.md

       title: 'My Research'
       subtitle: ''
       text: |-
-        Developing innovative ways to search for neutron stars and to probe the existence of dark matter primordial black holes using gravitational waves
+        Developing innovative ways to search for neutron stars and to probe the existence of dark matter primordial black holes using gravitational waves.

         I have described the major results from each of the projects below briefly, and hinted at possibilities for future work.
 Please reach out to collaborate!
     design:
       columns: '1'